 Rob is a Board Member for the Bermondsey Business Improvement District, where Boundless are proudly based.

-Ine Van Riet joins Boundless from the Bush Theatre where she is currently Development Manager and jointly responsible for creating and implementing the fundraising and talent development strategies.
+Ine Van Riet joined Boundless from the Bush Theatre where she was Development Manager and jointly responsible for creating and implementing the fundraising and talent development strategies.
 During her time, the Bush fundraised for and completed the largest capital project in the organisation’s history, reopening the venue’s refurbished Shepherd’s Bush home in 2017.
 The Bush Theatre was recently awarded London Theatre of the Year by The Stage.